Online Support

 Family preference categories include certain relatives of U.S. citizens and lawful permanent residents (LPRs) who are not considered immediate relatives.
 There are four preference categories:

 The eligibility requirements for each category of US family-based visa are different.
 In some cases, Immediate relatives only require proof of the familial relationship with a U.S. citizen.
-At the same time, family preference categories have additional requirements, including an available visa number and meeting certain age, marital status criteria, and relationship.
+But also, family preference categories require meeting criteria such as age, marital status, relationship, and availability of visa numbers.

 The family-based US immigration visa process involves several steps, including filing a petition, attending an interview, and obtaining a visa or green card.
 Here are the general steps involved in the process: